sebastienjean/ray-optics-ng/README.md

 If you created a good sample, please submit a pull request to let others see your work!

-# Quick Start

-Clone the repo: `git clone https://github.com/ricktu288/ray-optics.git`

 # License
+Copyright 2016 Rick Tu
-Copyright 2018 Rick Tu, Johnson
+Copyright 2018 Johnson
+Copyright 2021 Sebastien Jean, Dimitri Cutivel

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.